 "Finding Nemo" was the very first movie they ever sat through in it's entirety and as a parent that was new to the kid movie realm, it was a relief to see that there was actual consideration for the parents that were also watching.
 And even now that they are almost 14 and 12, I will sit back and watch it not only for pure nostalgia, but for entertainment.

-Being a parent is pretty exhausting so I tried to minimize the cooking exhaustion whenever I could.
+Being a parent is pretty exhausting so I have tried to minimize the cooking exhaustion whenever I could.
+These chicken stuffed peppers were part of that strategy.
 Grabbing a rotisserie chicken from the grocery stores has always been part of my coping strategy.
 And although when the kids were young, there was always a lot of leftover rotisserie chicken, that is not necessarily the case anymore.
-But heck I’ll just buy a chicken if I don’t have any leftovers- it’s totally worth it.
-Then I also have it for sandwich meat as well.
-Well, that is if my almost 14 year old son doesn’t finish it off first!
+But heck I'll just buy a chicken if I don't have any leftovers- it's totally worth it.
+However, I discovered that it's even easier to make these with canned chicken breast (and you'd never know it's canned.)

-It’s nice to mix it up when it comes to dinner and an appetizer meal is something a little different and somehow seems even more “fun.”
-Appetizer dinners are also something we always do on New Year’s eve.
-These Mini Stuffed Peppers and fun, cute, healthy, colorful and make a really great part of your appetizer meal or a starter for any meal!
+These Stuffed Mini Peppers and fun, cute, healthy, colorful and make a really great part of your appetizer meal or a starter for any meal!
+It's nice to mix it up when it comes to dinner and an appetizer meal is something a little different and somehow seems even more "fun."
+Appetizer dinners are also something we always do on New Year's eve.

 Buffalo Chicken Stuffed Mini Peppers

-- 8 oz orange and red mini peppers, 227 g 8 mini peppers
+- 8 oz orange, yellow and red mini peppers (227 g) 8 mini peppers

 - 2 tbsp green onion